-How HR’s Digital Transformation Will Elevate the Candidate, Employee Experience in 2020
+HR’s Digital Change Elevates the Candidate Experience in 2020

 Human resource and recruiting leaders have experienced unprecedented change in recent years.
 An array of workplace trends and innovations have combined to reshape how HR delivers value to its business line partners, how recruiters use next-generation technology to perform their jobs, and how the HR function is perceived in the C-suite.